dubstepdragon/consent-cards/README.md

 I ask Kindly that any forks, upgrades or other distributions to this tool maintain the free and open source core of this project.

+## Installation

+Utilize the VCC Listing: https://dubstepdragon.github.io/consent-cards/ to add to the creator companion.

+Then use the Creator Companion to add the tool to your project.

 ## How to use

 1. Use the VCC link to add to the Creator Companion